OuhscBbmc/data-science-practices-1/ch-git.md

 **Attracting Talent**: As we compete for the top talent in the highly competitive field of data science, we want to provide access its standard tools.
 We do not want to send the message that our organization doesn't value the advancements appreciated and employed by our competitors.

-**Alternatives**:
+**Alternatives**: The GitHub approach described above is the most common, but is not the only approached endorsed by contemporary developers.
+Others include:

 * GitHub Enterprise: hosting solution developed by GitHub, but hosted on a university-controlled VM.
 * GitLab:  A competitor to GitHub.
-GitLab uses Git, but has a different hosting options
+GitLab uses Git, but has a different hosting options, both cloud and on-premisis.
 * Mercurial: modern version control that is similar to Git.
-It has many of Git’s strengths and avoids many of the undesirable features of Subversion/SVN.
+It has many of Git's strengths and avoids many of the undesirable features of Subversion/SVN.
 * Atlassian: A competitor to GitHub that focuses on businesses.
 Altassian/Bitbucket repositories can use Git or Mercurial.
-Like GitHub and GitLab, offers different hosting options.
+Like GitHub and GitLab, they offers different hosting options.

 **Resources**: